Tuffy Gosewisch: Post-playing career

 In 2023, Gosewisch was announced as a broadcaster for a series of Spring Training webcasts of Diamondbacks games.

 Personal life

-Gosewisch's father gave him the nickname “fluffy", when he was six months old, because he was an especially destructive baby.
+Gosewisch's father gave him the nickname "Tuffy" when he was six months old, because he was an especially destructive baby.
 "I used to break my crib and fall out and just keep on going and it wouldn't faze me," recalls Gosewisch.

 He met his wife, Kyleyn, at Arizona State.